spacetelescope/romancal/docs/roman/linearity/description.rst

 Assumptions
 -----------
-It is assumed that the input science exposure data has had the :ref:`superbias <superbias_step>` subtraction step applied, therefore the correction coefficients stored in the linearity reference files for those instruments must have been derived from data that has also been bias subtracted.
+(When the superbias step is implemented in the pipeline, text about and a link to it will be added here).

-It is also assumed that the saturation step has already been applied to the input data, so that saturation flags are set in the GROUPDQ array of the input science data.
+It is assumed that the saturation step has already been applied to the input data, so that saturation flags are set in the GROUPDQ array of the input science data.